Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ````

 I struggled making Arduino to stop sending "A" when the first contact is completed.
 I enabled this by setting a boolean firstContact as false by default and when the Processing reads the handshake value "A", it clears the port and changes the firstContact to be true.
 This way, once the first contact is complete, they can read data values needed to run the program.

+I stopped my work here.
+I made a successful handshake between Arduino and Processing but I did not build the Arduino LED light.

 ## 19 April 2021